msomeya1/OkadaTorch/docs/OkadaWrapper.md

 ## `gradient` method

-Calculate gradient with respect to specified `arg` (one of coordinates or parameters) at the observation point, given the source parameters.
+Calculate gradient with respect to specified `arg` (one of coordinates or parameters) at the station, given the source parameters.
 PyTorch's function `jacfwd` is used internally.

 Currently, only a single `arg` can be specified.